-Depending on the scale of the event, organizers may be required to provide licensed security.
+Depending on the scale of the event, organizers may be required-block to provide licensed security.
 The costs associated with hiring security are the responsibility of the event organizer.
 The purpose of having a security plan is to ensure that all people and property at the event have the best possible protection.

 Security to support your event can: